armohamm/website-2/source/blog/en/2017-01-04-customizing-the-intercom-launcher.html.markdown

 <script src="https://gist.github.com/2f3e3c5ba51fd8733a29fc0b4ff95a42.js?file=intercom-launcher.scss" type="text/javascript"></script>

 **Note:** The styling is in SCSS format.
-You can compile it to CSS [online](http://www.sassmeister.com){:target="_blank"}{:rel="noopener"} or via command line:
+You can compile it to CSS [online](http://www.sassmeister.com){:target="_blank"}{:rel="noopener noreferrer"} or via command line:

 ~~~
 sass --watch . --no-cache
 ~~~

 Also, I didn't include vendor prefixes so you might want to add those.
-Or even better, use [Autoprefixer](https://github.com/postcss/autoprefixer){:target="_blank"}{:rel="noopener"}.
+Or even better, use [Autoprefixer](https://github.com/postcss/autoprefixer){:target="_blank"}{:rel="noopener noreferrer"}.

-Last but not least, [turn off](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/turning-off-the-intercom-messenger-launcher){:target="_blank"}{:rel="noopener"} the default launcher, or [hide it](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical#show-the-intercom-messenger-to-selected-users-for-web-){:target="_blank"}{:rel="noopener"} by adding `hide_default_launcher: true` to your Intercom settings.
-For more information read the [docs](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical){:target="_blank"}{:rel="noopener"}.
+Last but not least, [turn off](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/turning-off-the-intercom-messenger-launcher){:target="_blank"}{:rel="noopener noreferrer"} the default launcher, or [hide it](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical#show-the-intercom-messenger-to-selected-users-for-web-){:target="_blank"}{:rel="noopener noreferrer"} by adding `hide_default_launcher: true` to your Intercom settings.
+For more information read the [docs](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical){:target="_blank"}{:rel="noopener noreferrer"}.

 ---

 ###### Intercom's missing ready callback

-The Intercom [JavaScript API](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/the-intercom-javascript-api){:target="_blank"}{:rel="noopener"} is lacking a `ready` callback, something I've missed from the beginning.
+The Intercom [JavaScript API](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/the-intercom-javascript-api){:target="_blank"}{:rel="noopener noreferrer"} is lacking a `ready` callback, something I've missed from the beginning.
 There is an `Intercom.boot` flag to test if it's booted, but you still have to watch/poll it (like the example above).
 I've been talking to Sean, a really helpful Customer Support Engineer at Intercom, about this and he said:

 > I'll tag this as a feature request, maybe we can look at getting it added at some point.